FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2024-10-18-create-server.md

 - **Server Name**

     - `A name used to identify your server in the dashboard.
-This is only visible to you and can be changed later.`
+This is visible only to you by default, but it may appear publicly if enabled.
+The server name can be changed at any time.`

 - **Server Domain**